pixl8/preside-ext-external-dbcolumn-storage/README.md

 ## Known limitations

-This extension is in a rough alpha state. it currently does not:
+This extension is in an ALPHA state. it currently does not:

 * Delete objects from the storage provider once their parent record is deleted
 * Delete objects from the storage provider when the value of the column changes